This post may contain affiliate links. Please see our disclosure policy.

 Close up of a whole roasted cauliflower with tahini sauce and chimichurri spooned over the top..

 If you think you don’t like cauliflower, you probably just don’t like boiled, mushy cauliflower that reminds you of a bad school dinner.
-But this recipe for Whole Roasted Cauliflower, we assure you, couldn’t be further from this.
+But this recipe for a roasted cauliflower with tahini, we assure you, couldn’t be further from this.
 It is the perfect recipe for when you’re feeling lazy but have friends coming over and want to make something delicious.
 If you want more vegetable-centred dishes, try my Glazed Miso Aubergine or Courgette Gratin.

 Why you’ll love this recipe: